treytomes/micro-hack/README.md

 Actions are defined in "actions.ms".
 Ultimately each action will have an Action Point cost associated with it that will be affected by the entity's speed.
 Behaviors are a collection of semi-intelligent chunks that can be run together as a list.
 Behaviors affect entity state and can generate actions.

+Review the files in the "factories" folder to see what items, weapons, shields, armor, etc. are defined.

 # Features